-The simple workaround for this issue is to ensure that no two plugins report the same resource or that they report different properties of the same resource.
+In general, it is recommended that no two plugins report the same resource or that they report different properties of the same resource.
 For example, if plugin A only modified the power state and plugin B only modified the available disk resource, these two plugins would work in harmony to provide a consistent view of the node resource.